 Business revolves around making decisions, often risky decisions, usually with incomplete information and too often in less time than we need.
 Executives at every level, in every industry, are confronted with information overload, less leeway for mistakes, and a business environment that changes rapidly.
 In light of this increased pressure and volatility, the oldfashioned ways of making decisions–depending on intuition, common sense, and specialized expertise – are simply no longer sufficient.

-VUCA is a buzzword, the reality is a White Water World.
+VUCA can be a buzzword – the Reality is a White Water World

 In a long term study on the VUCA skills of leaders (#2057), asked to describe a general decision making process for resolving ill structured real life dilemmas, only 54.5% described an actual decision making process.
 Often, a coherent decision-making process is mostly lacking and is replaced by a story that provides sense in hindsight, meaning: people make up a story afterwards that seems to come up with a process, explaining to others – and themselves- how they decided afterwards.
 People think they have decided in a coherent way.
 This phenomenon is called “retrospective coherence”.
 Fun fact: that story depends a lot on the outcome of the decision: if a decision leads to success (the right ‘bet’) it tends to draw a completely different retrospective story than an outcome considered a failure.